 Enthusiastic amateurs were the teachers; the programme of dances became more ambitious as the years passed.
 Confidence increased and a group would attend the London Branch Balls in prestigious venues such as the Hyde Park Hotel.
 Ah, those grand occasions when everyone dressed up.

 For many years Hogmanay dances were held locally, as was a summer dance.
 Saturday night dances at Plaxtol Village Hall were always crowded (woe betide anyone who overspent the catering budget as the Treasurer kept a strong hold on the finances).

 When we needed to vacate our regular venue at Kippington Church Hall to allow for rebuilding works, we were fortunately able to use the studio at nearby West Heath School, where Princess Diana practiced her ballet steps!
-We returned to Kippington after it reopened and that was our venue from then on.
+We returned to Kippington after it reopened and that was our venue up until we closed in November 2018.

 Our 60th Ball was a great success in November 2015 but sadly, as the years subsequently rolled by, the number of members declined, the club started making losses, we were unable to recruit new members, we had very few visitors and the number of people able to lead the weekly sessions reduced to one couple.

 In the light of this we unanimously agreed that the club was no longer viable.
 This was very sad after 63 years as it had given a great deal of pleasure to so many over numerous years.

 Click on the thumbnail to view full picture